joshjohn12/phish-net/README.md

 We were able to build this extension using a tech stack of  Node.js, Express, HTML, CSS, and of course the OpenAI and Gmail APIs.

+Link to our backend repo: https://github.com/ChristosJ11/phish-net-backend

-We believe this style of combating phishing attempts is the new way to protect individuals.
+We believe our style of combating phishing attempts is a step forward into the future of security and protection for individuals.